antimof/UxPlay/README.md

 *  **GPU Support for Raspberry Pi**

-    Raspberry Pi (RPi) computers can run UxPlay with software decoding of h264 video (options `uxplay -rpi -avdec`) but this usually has unacceptible latency, and hardware-accelerated decoding by  the Pi's built-in Broadcom GPU should be used.
+    Raspberry Pi (RPi) computers can run UxPlay with software decoding of h264 video (options `uxplay -rpi -avdec`) but this usually has unacceptable latency, and hardware-accelerated decoding by  the Pi's built-in Broadcom GPU should be used.
-    RPi OS (Bullseye) has abandoned the omx (OpenMAX) driver used till now for this by [RPiPlay](http://github.com/FD-/RPiPlay), in favor of v4l2 (Video4Linux2).
+    RPi OS (Bulseye) has abandoned the omx (OpenMAX) driver used till now for this by [RPiPlay](http://github.com/FD-/RPiPlay), in favor of v4l2 (Video4Linux2).
 The GStreamer Video4Linux2 plugin only works with UxPlay since GStreamer-1.21.0.0 on the development branch, but a backport to 1.18.4 for RPi OS (Bullseye) has been created, and will appear in some future update.
 If you cannot wait for the update, you can find [patching instructions](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) in